garrettsherm/redux-leaderboard/README.md

-## Create-react-app + Redux-thunk + bootstrap template
+## Leaderboard SPA built using React + Redux + Bootstrap

-Barebones template using create-react-app, redux-thunk, & bootstrap

-## Why?

-I wanted to spend less time setting up my environment and more time coding.
+Simple example using React + Redux (thunk) & bootstrap to create a leaderboard application.

 ## Installation